Harlan Eugene Worthington

 Mr. Harlan Eugene Worthington, age 80, of Rome, passed away on Thursday, November 8, 2018, at his residence.

-Mr. Worthington was born on April 29, 1938, in Rome, Ga., son of the late Paul Buford Worthington and the late Agnes Louise Smith.
-He was a high school graduate and veteran of the United States Army.
-In the military, Mr. Worthington specialized as a paratrooper with the 82nd Airborne Division.
-Following his military service, he took lessons to become a recreational pilot at Richard B. Russell Regional Airport.
-He spent many days in the air with his boys.
-Harlan was also an avid motorcyclist.
-He and his boys developed a love of racing or just cruising the roads.
-In 1980, Mr. Worthington met Kathy; they married in December of 1982.
-Life continued for these two with joys, children, and friends.
-Prior to retirement in 2000, Harlan was associated with Inland Container for 40 years.
-Following retirement, Mr. Worthington spent his time with family, helping with construction projects, being the neighborhood bicycle repairman, and working in his garden.

-He was preceded in death by a sister, Jennette Baxter, and a stepson, Allen Gurley.

-Survivors include his wife of 40 years, Kathy Worthington, Rome; two sons, Mike Worthington (Susan), Summerville, and Brian Worthington (June), Rome; a grandson, Jake Worthington; four stepchildren, Barbara Rainwater (John), Rome, Julie Boatfield (Carl), Rome, Jerry Gurley (Becky), Rome, David Gurley (Sandra), Rome; nine step-grandchildren, Sara, Amy (Matthew), Abby, Zack, Sam, Austin, Jason, Kevin, and Amanda; two great step-grandchildren, Brylee and Ile.
+Survivors include his wife of 40 years, Kathy Worthington, Rome; two sons, Mike Worthington (Susan), Summerville, Brian Worthington (June), Rome; a grandson, Jake Worthington; four step-children, Barbara Rainwater (John), Rome, Julie Boatfield (Carl), Rome, Jerry Gurley (Becky), Rome, David Gurley (Sandra), Rome; nine step-grandchildren, Sara, Amy (Matthew), Abby, Zack, Sam, Austin, Jason, Kevin and Amanda; two great-step-grandchildren, Brylee and Ile; brother, William Harbin Worthington, St. Augustine, FL; sister, sister, Glenda Fay Wadsworth, Cave Spring, GA.

 In accordance with Mr. Worthington's wishes, he will be cremated.